mkejeiri/Domain-Driven-Design/EventStorming.md

 **The backlog fallacy**

-Iterations are supposed to be a good thing.
-The backlogs provide the illusion of the whole project is just the sum of its parts, which, unfortunately, isn't the case.
+**Iterations** are supposed to be a good thing.
+The backlogs provide the illusion of the **whole project** is just the sum of its parts, which, unfortunately, isn't the case.

-A backlog is optimized for delivery.
-Having a cadence and releasing in small increments works great in order to provide a heartbeat and a measurable delivery progress.
-But a cadence in which every week repeats the same old basic schema of the previous one, with planning, implementation, and then release may not leave enough space for those activities that don't follow the plan.
+A **backlog** is optimized for delivery.
+Having a **cadence and releasing** in small increments works great in order to provide a heartbeat and a measurable delivery progress.
+But a cadence in which every week repeats the same old basic schema of the previous one, with planning, implementation, and then release may not leave **enough space** for those **activities** that don't follow the plan.

 In fact, some project follow the plan relatively well.
-They're usually the project where there's not that much of discovery to happen.
-Compliance projects are a typical example: a new regulation mandates certain requirements and we just have to deal with a checklist.
+They're usually the project where there's not that much of **discovery** to happen. **Compliance** projects are a typical example: a new **regulation** mandates certain requirements and we just have to deal with a **checklist**.

-This habits is a burden towards development of meaningful products.
+This **habits** is a **burden towards development of meaningful products**.
 Unconventional activities like *'going on the field to see how users are really using our software'*, or *'running a large scale workshop in order to better understand the problem that our software is supposed to solve'*, simply don't happen, because there's always something more important, already planned for the week.
 Repeating things week after week is boring and Boredom is the arch enemy of learning.

-Optimized planning and delivery.
-They aren't really optimized for discovery.
-In fact discovery is more likely to happen when we break our habits and do something distinctively different.
+*Optimized planning and delivery* isn't really optimized for discovery.
+In fact discovery is more likely to happen when we break **our habits** and do something **distinctively different**.

 **Domain-Driven Design**

-Domain-Driven Design focused on language as the key tool for a deep understanding of a given domain's complexity, it doesn't assume consistency of the different areas of expertises.
-In fact, it states that consistency can only be achieved at a model level, and that this model can't be large.
+**Domain-Driven Design** focused on **language** as the **key tool** for a deep understanding of a given domain's complexity, it doesn't assume **consistency of the different areas of expertises**.
+In fact, it states that **consistency** can only be achieved at a **model level**, and that this **model can't be large**.

 When modeling large scale system, we shouldn't aim for a large *enterprise model*.
 That's an attractor for ambiguities and contradictions.
 Instead we should aim for: